Middle School

 ** Math placement is determined by math grades in previous courses as well as teacher recommendation.

 Throughout the year, middle school students have the option to participate in many extra-curricular activities.
-These activities provide students with opportunities to develop strong leadership / teamwork skills and to be encouraged, engaged, and challenged.
+These activities provide students with opportunities to develop strong leadership and teamwork skills while being encouraged, engaged, and challenged.

 Activities include: